carlsmith/coffeeshop/docs/book/cosh_chits.md

         description: "Let foo be true.",
         content: "foo = true"

-Note that `edit` can also take a key string, and will open a file chit from storage if the key exists exists.
+Note that `edit` can also take a key string, and will open a file chit from storage, assuming the key exists.

     edit "foo.coffee"